 So don’t be surprised when children, having used Office 365 in all their school work for a decade, end up forking over a monthly part of their income to Microsoft just to be able to still access their data and the applications they know.
 These kids have been put in jail, and now they will happily pay rent for their jail cell.

 Microsoft is already changing their development process so that the juiciest features only become available once you pay a monthly fee, such as with Excel multi-user editing.
 They can easily extend this tactic to other products, and of course people conditioned to only these products will pay instead of learning to use other software.

 You can witness this today with Microsoft Office.
 Older people who didn’t grow up with things like Google Docs or LibreOffice somehow hold a belief that they need Microsoft Office.
 They never question that belief.
 This is anecdotal, yes, but I know scores of people ages 35 – 55 that simply buy Microsoft Office because “you need it” and then barely use any of its features.
 These people would have been fine just using WordPad to write letters, but conditioning at work and at school taught them that MS Office is inevitable.
 Or they were so afraid to learn a different tool that they’d rather pay to stop that fear.

-There’s also group pressure created through file formats (“Gee, I can only open that document that Frank sent me if I buy Microsoft Office, oh what should I do?”).
-Microsoft needs this group pressure and will not even shy away from manipulating standardization processes to keep this up, famously having stacked the ballot of dozens of international standards organizations in order to forcefully introduce their MS-OOXML format into ISO.
+There’s also peer pressure created through file formats (“Gee, I can only open that document that Frank sent me if I buy Microsoft Office”).
+Microsoft needs this peer pressure and will not even shy away from manipulating standardization processes to keep this up, famously having stacked the ballot of dozens of international standards organizations in order to forcefully introduce their MS-OOXML format into ISO.
 Microsoft’s manipulations were so obvious that the majority of the Norwegian standards committee resigned over this.